-The Company increased its investment in fundraising in 2015-16 to support the implementation of its longer-term growth plans.
-This investment focused particularly on the core areas of Individual, Major Donor and Corporate fundraising and continuing to improve fundraising channels and activities.
-This investment is directed at the sustainable generation of the resources required to support planned growth in the organisation's work in the community, and to enable the organisation to engage with more Australians and seeking their support for our work.
+The Company increased its investment in fundraising in 2016-17 to support the implementation of its longer-term growth plans.
+This investment focused particularly on the core areas of Individual and Major Donor fundraising, enhancing our expertise and our market value proposition, and continuing to promote new and improved fundraising channels and activities.
+This investment is directed at the sustainable generation of the funds required to support planned growth in the organisation's work.

-In the past five years, an average of 82 cents in every dollar of funds raised has been available to support programs benefiting disadvantaged children and their families.
+The Company continues to deliver an efficient cost-to-funds raised ratio.
+Over the last five years an average of four dollars in every five provided by our supporters (individual, community and Government) has been available to support programs benefiting disadvantaged children and their families.

-Multi-year partnerships with business, government and educational institutions contributed \$30.9 million in 2016 (2015: \$32.6 million), while financial support from individual donors and sponsors totalled \$38.1 million (2015: \$34.3 million).
+Multi-year partnerships with business, government and educational institutions contributed \$38.6 million in 2017 (2016: \$30.9 million), while financial support from individual donors and sponsors totalled \$41.7 million (2016: \$38.1 million).

-Plans were put in place during the year for the establishment of the Children's Future Education Fund, contributions to which are to be invested to provide revenue to support the education of disadvantaged students through the provision of Learning for Life scholarships and education-focussed support for communities in need.
-The Board established the Endowment Fund Committee in February 2016 to oversee the establishment of the Fund and the development and implementation of its investment mandate. \$1.125 million in seed funding and donor contributions was transferred to the Fund in July 2016, and a further \$2.623 million was received from a bequest to the Fund in August and September 2016.
+During the year the Company commenced soliciting contributions to the Children's Future Education Fund, donations to which are invested to generate revenue to support the education of disadvantaged students through the provision of Learning for Life scholarships and education-focussed support for communities in need.
+This year the Company received a total of \$3.1 million into the fund through bequests of \$2.7 million and donations from individuals of \$0.4 million.